ivokabel/ivokabel.github.io/_posts/2017-12-28-a-journey-to-the-world-of-layered-surface-materials-chapter-1.md

 In the beginning I wanted to just directly implement the paper [Arbitrarily Layered Micro-Facet Surfaces](https://www.cg.tuwien.ac.at/research/publications/2007/weidlich_2007_almfs/) by Andrea Weidlich and Alexander Wilkie.
 However, it turned out that the paper is too ad-hoc to my standards and their justifications too vague or even non-existent, so I decided to come up with my own approach, which is heavily inspired by the ideas from the paper.

 I decided to restrict the model to just two layers (1 -- outer and 2 -- inner).
 This decision simplifies both theory and implementation a bit while still having the rich expressivity of a layered model.
-In my following explanation I ignore the fact that there can be more than two layers even in the original Weidlich-Wilkie paper.
+In my following explanation I will ignore the fact that there can be more than two layers even in the original Weidlich-Wilkie paper.

 ## Weidlich-Wilkie Layered Model